 Alcoholic beverages will fall under the 3-1-1 rule, which means you can only bring 3.4 oz in a sealed container.
 Air passengers aren’t permitted to drink alcohol that they bring on board a flight.
 Note that this rule doesn’t apply to alcoholic beverages with more than 70% alcohol.
 Those are never allowed in carry-ons.

-There are other rules that apply to checked luggage.
+Other rules apply to checked luggage.
 If you purchase alcohol on your vacation, you are usually able to put it in your checked luggage.
-Be careful in packing it – these bags on Amazon are a good option, but you’ll still want to take caution in packing the bottles.
+Be careful when packing it—these bags on Amazon are a good option, but you’ll still want to take caution when packing the bottles.

 Purchasing duty-free items at the airport during an international flight?
 Those are allowed but must stay in their clear, sealed packaging.